huggingface/optimum-quanto/README.md

 - provides a seamless workflow from a float model to a dynamic to a static quantized model,
 - supports quantized model serialization as a `state_dict`,
 - uses integer matrix multiplications (`mm`) on CUDA devices,
-- supports not only int8 weights, but also int2 and int4,
+- supports int2, int4, int8 and float8 weights,
-- supports not only int8 activations, but also float8.
+- supports int8 and float8 activations.

 Features yet to be implemented: